Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 - Period: January 2004 – December 2024 (20 years, ~5,280 trading days per asset)

-- Source: Yahoo Finance adjusted close prices, with volume for OBV/MFI
+- Source: Yahoo Finance adjusted close prices, with volume for OBV and MFI

 Diverse assets matter.
 An indicator that only “works” on SPY might be picking up a statistical artifact of U.S. equity bull markets.
 We want signals that generalize.